EliasDB21/M2_ACT5/README.md

 - `Data_processing.ipynb`: the main notebook used to process survey responses and generate figures.
 - `materials/`: supporting documents (for example, the open‑access article and the conference presentation).
 - `images/`: the **figure sources** in **EPS** exactly as used in the study and teaching materials.

-> GitHub does not render EPS inline.
-Keep the EPS files as sources and generate PNG or SVG with the same base names to embed the images in Markdown or slides.

 ---